 This decrease is so small that it is smaller than random fluctuations in the measured brightness (known as speckle).
 To find a planet you have to measure the star’s brightness over years (about 2.6 years in this case) to see if you can find a dimming that occurs regularly.
 In this case there was a small dimming about every 13.4 days.
 Once you find a recurring pattern, you then have to see if it is a planet, since it could just be a random fluke, or something like sunspots on the star.

 Which brings us back to our figure.
 The black dots on the graph represent measurements of brightness lined up with the orbital period of the possible planet.
 Since the data were taken over 978 days, and the orbital period is 13.4 days, this represents an observation of more than 70 transits of the planet.
 From all these measurements you can take a statistical average, which is what the blue dots represent.
 This average is then fit to a theoretical model of a transiting planet, which is the red line.
 As you can see, the average and the red line fit really well, so it is clear that we’ve detected a planet.

 The model fit is actually rather complex.
 The exact shape of the red line depends on things like how the planet’s orbit is oriented relative to us (its inclination) and the diameter of the planet relative to the diameter of the star, so the best fit gives us a measurement of its size relative to Kepler 37.
 This is where the research gets interesting.

 What’s amazing about this kind of work is that we know the planet exists, and even know its size without ever observing the planet directly.
-We don’t need a photograph of the planet to prove it exists; we simply need to watch closely for its effect on starlight.
+We don’t need a photograph of the planet to prove it exists, we simply need to watch closely for its affect on starlight.